Zirochkaa/save-favourite-color/README.md

   - [ ] Allow admin to add colors to `colors` table (add link to appropriate page to the upper right corner).
   - [ ] Allow admin to see a list of all users with their info (add link to appropriate page to the upper right corner).
   - [ ] Allow admin to deactivate users (add link to appropriate page to the upper right corner).
 - [ ] Let users share link to their favourite color.
-The page should include content from the one for logged-in user, but:
+This page should:
-  - text should be the following - "{color} is the favourite color of {username}.";
+  - have the following text at the center oh the screen - "{color} is the favourite color of {username}.";
-  - block with color filling should remain;
+  - have a block with color filling;
-  - header should look like the one for not logged-in user.
+  - show headers like `404 page` meaning that some headers should be shown for logged in user (like `Setting`, `Log out`, etc) and some other headers should be shown for not logged in user (like `Log in`, `Sign up`, etc).